6 Best Lens for Night City Photography: (2023 Guide & Reviews)

 Nikon 14-24mm f2.8: (Best Nikon lens for Night City photography)

-So it’s not the only lens you’ll want for general shooting.
+So, it’s not the only lens you’ll want for general shooting.

 So you’re at least getting a very flexible optic for your money.

-This lens’s build quality is really spectacular.
+This lens’s build quality is spectacular.

 This lens is not image-stabilized, although most Nikon cameras nowadays have image stabilization built-in.